taltstidl/Swipeable-RecyclerView/README.md

 ```

 ##### Special setup for swipeable adapter
-To properly setup the tracking of undos based on the item count you'll have to call the `initialize()` method after retrieving and setting your data.

 There also are some new methods related to the swiping pattern in the `SwipeAdapter` that you'll have to override.
 Those are: